micmejia/bible-dump/AMPC/Luke/Luke 5.md

-One of those days, as He was teaching, there were Pharisees and teachers of the Law sitting by, who had come from every village _and_ town of Galilee and Judea and from Jerusalem.
-And the power of the Lord was [present] with Him to heal _them_.
+One of those days, as He was teaching, there were Pharisees and teachers of the Law sitting by, who had come from every village and town of Galilee and Judea and from Jerusalem.
+And the power of the Lord was [present] with Him to heal them.